ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/using/rate-limits/index.md

 2. Globally, in the [`ambassador` Module](../../running/ambassador).
-Labels set here are applied to every single request that goes through $productName$.
+Labels set here are applied to every single request that goes through Emissary.
 This includes requests go through a Mapping that sets more labels; for those requests, the global labels are prepended to each of the Mapping's label groups for the matching domain; otherwise the